 Section 16(a) of the Exchange Act requires the Company's directors, officers and greater than ten percent beneficial owners to file reports of ownership and changes in ownership of their equity securities of the Company with the SEC and to furnish the Company with copies of such reports.
-Based solely on a review of Forms 3, 4 and 5 and amendments thereto furnished to the Company in fiscal 2015 and the representations of reporting persons, all of the filings by the Company's directors, officers and beneficial owners of more than ten percent of the Company's common stock were filed on a timely basis during fiscal 2015 except for the following: one Form 4 for Gary Burnison (with respect to the vesting of performance shares), one Form 4 for Byrne Mulrooney (with respect to the vesting of performance shares and with respect to the withholding of shares upon vesting to satisfy the Company's tax withholding obligations), and two Form 4s for Edward Miller (one with respect to the exercise of stock options and one with respect to the grant of restricted stock units).
+Based solely on a review of Forms 3, 4 and 5 and amendments thereto furnished to the Company in fiscal 2014 and the representations of reporting persons, all of the filings by the Company's directors, officers and beneficial owners of more than ten percent of the Company's common stock were filed on a timely basis during fiscal 2014 except for the following: one Form 4 for Harry You (with respect to the exercise and sale of stock options), and one Form 4 for Byrne Mulrooney (with respect to the withholding of shares upon vesting to satisfy the Company's tax withholding obligations).